-Welcome to this section of our website that is dedicated to team based work and locality support.
+Welcome to this section of our website that is dedicated to team based work, collaboration, participation and co design.

 Here you will discover how we work together with teams in a way that is unique to their needs and wants, designed and delivered in a collaborative way that allows for the best learning experience.

-The learning and development team worked with locality social work teams to support generic working and transformation.
+The learning and development team worked with teams to understand needs and wants in relation to learning.
 We asked teams to work through various activities to ensure sessions were interactive and meaningful to them.

 These sessions enabled the space for teams and individuals to explore how the current changes are impacting on them and the possibilities and future opportunities which may arise through these changes.